ratify-project/ratify/docs/discussion/Cosign Upgrade 2024.md

   name: cosign
   artifactTypes: application/vnd.dev.cosign.artifact.sig.v1+json
   parameters:
-    keyStores:
+    keyManagementSystems:
       - inline-key-1
       - inline-key-2
 ```
-- Bob attempts to deploy a pod from an image that has cosign signature signed with key in CertificateStore `inline-key-1`.
+- Bob attempts to deploy a pod from an image that has cosign signature signed with key in KeyManagementSystem `inline-key-1`.
 Pod is verified and created successfully.
-- Bob attempts to deploy a pod from an image that has cosign signature signed with key in CertificateStore `inline-key-2`.
+- Bob attempts to deploy a pod from an image that has cosign signature signed with key in KeyManagementSystem `inline-key-2`.
 Pod is verified and created successfully.
 - Bob attempts to deploy a pod from an image that has cosign signature signed with key NOT in `inline-key-1` or `inline-key-2`.
 Pod FAILS verification and blocked.

 #### 2 Signatures but only 1 is from a key that he trusts